jameshanlon/cheese/cheese/pages/home-surveys.md

 -->

 <div class="alert alert-primary">
-Please note: while we are holding our 2019-20 pricing (below) for those who booked surveys that had to be postponed due to the Covid pandemic, we have had to raise our prices by about 30% so that we can operate on a sustainable basis without grants.
+Please note: while we are holding our 2019-20 pricing offered to those who booked surveys which had to be postponed due to the Covid pandemic, we have had to raise our prices by about 30% for this season so that we can operate on a sustainable not-for-profit basis without grants.
 </div>

 Below are our prices for various sizes of home.
 Please note that **bedrooms**